-Bonnie Cordoza, Vice President of Customer Care and Revenue Cycle Management, is responsible for all aspects of our Customer Care and Revenue Cycle Management teams.
+Bonnie Cordoza, Vice President of Revenue Cycle Management, is responsible for all aspects of our Customer Care and Revenue Cycle Management teams.
 Bonnie has worked in the healthcare industry for over 30 years and has considerable experience managing both revenue cycles and customer care teams.
 She will be responsible for reviewing and improving VRI’s financial systems and streamlining our processes to increase customer satisfaction.
 Bonnie holds her AAGS degree from the University of Phoenix.

 Eric C Rackow, MD, Chief Medical Officer and Board of Directors of VRI,